-Jessica Lareau, a graduate social work intern in the Substance Use Disorders Division, is working to change the language used to discuss substance use at McLean Hospital.
+Jessica Lareau, a graduate social work intern in the Division of Alcohol, Drugs, and Addiction, is working to change the language used to discuss substance use at McLean Hospital.

 Lareau is building on studies that show the negative impact of stigmatizing language.
 She seeks to replace stigmatizing language with person-first language in the hospital’s written and verbal communication about addiction.